dnotes/sveltecms/README.md

     **`import conf from './sveltecms.config.yml'`**

-### Optional: Use TailwindCSS
+### Recommended: Use TailwindCSS

-**TailwindCSS works very well with SvelteCMS** for display of elements and ad-hoc styles in content.
-TailwindCSS can parse classes in the SvelteCMS config file and in locally stored content, but it needs to be configured with where to look for the files and how to recognize the classes.
+**SvelteCMS works very well with TailwindCSS** (and likely with similar utility css frameworks like WindyCSS) for display of elements and ad-hoc styles in content.
+TailwindCSS can parse classes in the SvelteCMS config file and in locally stored content, but it needs to be told where to look for the files and how to recognize the classes.

 * Install Tailwind (and any plugins):